 In approaching the project as a whole, as well as its individual parts, our design goals were to first establish a recognizable identity by building a hierarchical “branded house” — rather than a “house of brands” — to make an emotional connection, both to those the Board currently serves and those it might serve, and to communicate across all mediums with more clarity.

-While the creation of a wide-ranging group of deliverables runs an inherent risk of disconnected outcomes, diligent internal oversight and frequent client check-ins ensured that we successfully remained true to the unified brand strategy and messaging guidelines that we created, all of which can now be applied to any initiative going forward with consistent results.
+While the creation of a wide-ranging group of deliverables runs an inherent risk of disconnected outcomes, diligent internal oversight and frequent client check-ins ensured that we successfully remained true to the unified brand strategy that we created, with assets that can now be applied to any initiative going forward with consistent results.
 We look forward to continuing to work with the Board of Pensions, and we appreciate their eagerness to embrace innovation as they move into the future.